beiko-lab/beiko-lab.github.io/_pages/team/_posts/2025-05-04-researcher-student.md

 - Microbial ecology
 - Microbial evolution
 ---
 I’m interested in how lateral gene transfer reshapes microbial genomes and facilitates adaptation in marine environments, and what this means for broader ecological processes.
-Currently, I’m focused on the acquisition and evolutionary history of nitrogen-fixing genes in marine non-cyanobacterial diazotrophs from the family Oceanospirillaceae.
+Currently, I’m focused on the acquisition and evolutionary history of nitrogen-fixing genes in marine non-cyanobacterial diazotrophs from the family Oceanospirillaceae

+External personal links:
+<a href="https://blogs.dal.ca/openthink/author/somabarawi/" target="_blank" rel="noopener">Open Think</a>

+### Interests:
+Marine metagenomics<br>
+Microbial ecology <br>
+Microbial evolution